Emergent Management of Asystole Medication

 Medication Summary

-Parasympathetic influences during cardiopulmonary arrest have not been elucidated fully, and the clinical benefits of atropine have yet to be confirmed.
+Parasympathetic influences during cardiopulmonary arrest have not been elucidated fully, and clinical benefits of atropine have never been confirmed.

 Atropine is no longer recommended by the American Heart Association (AHA) for asystole and pulseless electrical activity (PEA).